idleberg/sveltekit-wphp/README.md

 # sveltekit-wphp

-A SvelteKit app to mock a WordPress login page, useful as a honeypot to monitor login attempts to your site.
+A SvelteKit template to mock a WordPress login page, useful as a honeypot to monitor login attempts to your site.

 ## Installation